 The World Game Makes Geography Fun for Tweens

-This card game is a fun and interactive way to help your tweens (and you) build geography knowledge.
+This is a fun and interactive way to help your tweens (and you) build geography knowledge.
 Activities like this are great for teaching geography to middle school students.

-The game consists of 194 cards, representing the 193 United Nations member states plus Vatican City, and a large folded world map.
+The World Game consists of 194 cards, representing the 193 United Nations member states plus Vatican City, and a large folded world map.
 It comes in a small box, making it easy to travel with.

 There is a card for each country.
 On each one is a flag, four facts about the country, and additional information players can use within the game to challenge each other.